"It's what you don't see that creates the energy of the painting."

 Throughout her career though, she made time for her love of fine art--a love that started early in life through family outings to the Cleveland Museum of Art.
 “I would have started drawing earlier, but I was such an active child,” she jokes.
 “I never had the discipline to sit still.
 I could be found playing neighborhood baseball, climbing a tree or exploring the fields and ‘soon-to-be-built-on’ vacant lots in our area.
 My friends and I were always hunting for new places to discover ‘untouched’ nature.”

 Shanahan believes that these childhood experiences evolved into an almost reverent love for landscape painting.
 Where she once scouted for natural vistas, she now explores new territory in color and technique.
 “My goal is to represent more than what is seen by the naked eye,” she states.
-“I manipulate and juxtapose color to create the energy of the scene.
-So much is involved when looking at nature.
-The time of day, the temperature, the wind, the fragrances, the noise or lack of....even your mood affects the experience.
-I try to convey the visual, along with the sensual and emotional experience too.”
+“I manipulate and juxtapose color to create and evoke energy.
+There's something to be said about what you don't see, too.
+The time of day, the temperature, the wind, the fragrances, the musics, the noise, or lack of....even what I've been watching or listening to lately affects the creative process.
+Whether it's representational or expressionism, art becomes a time stamp of where I am.”

 Her approach to painting was noticed by Magical Blend Magazine in the mid-90s where her painting, “The Soul Remembers” was featured.
 Since then her work has won several local awards in Ohio and Florida and has also shown in Vermont and Georgia.
-She has recently attracted new collectors across the country and in Canada after being juried into Zatista, an online source for original art.
-Her work can be seen at Woodfield Fine Art in St. Petersburg, FL, Coastal Market 607 in Largo, and her home studio.
-Work can also be seen on Zatista and Saatchi Art.
-Recently, her painting "Ophelia's Pond Revisited" was selected to be included in the Samsung Frame TV.
+Her work can be seen at Woodfield Fine Art in St. Petersburg, FL, her home studio in Largo, FL. and online at Zatista and Saatchi Art.
+Recently, her painting "Ophelia's Pond Revisited" was selected to be included in the Samsung Frame TV and is consistently one of the top ten paintings selected by subscribers.